stichtingsem/pilot-phase/Project Team/Meeting-4-December.md

      - Started with SIS.
 Development Authorization and LMS will start in January
      - Luke expects that LMS/ELO will be integrated in February
    - Progress will be monitored in project team meetings
-- Every Project team member is responsible for the development of API's in their own company
+- Every Project team member is responsible for the development of API's in their own company **Approved by project team**
     - Edwin: Iddink (MP), Magister (SIS/LMS)
     - Erik or Luke: SomToday (SIS/LMS)
     - Elias: Noordhoff (LA)